mibli/tools/README.md

     findlibs badlib.so badlibs/ /usr/lib/ /usr/lib/Qt5/

+### Idle Executor (idlex)

+This is a bash script for running commands after some x input idle time.
+Personally I've used it mostly for reporting worked time on a project.

+Example usage:

+    idlex -e "notify-send idle detected" -x "notify-send idle exited" -i 10s -t $((1 * 60 * 1000))

 ### Mailcheck

 A script to compare the count of mail in maildir before (cached, or running a command)